Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Extension of the resistance geometry framework

 This completes the proof. \end{proof}

-\cref{prop:angles_fiedler_type} itself is classical and goes back to Fiedler’s simplex interpretation of Laplacians \cite{Fiedler2011_2}, and has been revisited in the modern Laplacian--simplex literature.
-The contribution here is that the same geometric correspondence applies to the matrix $\mathcal{Q}$ arising from our generalized resistance framework, even in the presence of signed edges.
+\cref{prop:angles_fiedler_type} is classical, goes back to Fiedler’s simplex interpretation of Laplacians \cite{Fiedler2011_2}, and has been revisited in the modern Laplacian--simplex literature.
+The contribution here is that the same geometric correspondence applies to any matrix in $\mathfrak{L}_{\mathrm{simplex}}^{\pm}(n)$ arising from our generalized resistance framework, even in the presence of signed edges.

-In this interpretation, the sign pattern of $\mathcal{Q}$ directly reflects the geometry of the associated simplex: negative off-diagonal entries correspond to obtuse dihedral angles between faces, while $\mathcal{Q}^\dagger$ encodes the pairwise angles between embedded vertices as seen from the center of gravity.
-See \cref{fig:example_generalized_resistive_embedding} for a concrete illustration of this correspondence.
+In this interpretation, the sign pattern of $\mathcal{Q}$ directly reflects the geometry of the associated simplex: positive off-diagonal entries correspond to obtuse dihedral angles between faces, while $\mathcal{Q}^\dagger$ encodes the pairwise angles between embedded vertices as seen from the center of gravity.
+See \cref{fig:example_generalized_resistive_embedding} for a concrete example of this correspondence.